PawelGerr/Thinktecture.Runtime.Extensions/README.md

 Documentation: [Discriminated Unions](https://github.com/PawelGerr/Thinktecture.Runtime.Extensions/wiki/Discriminated-Unions)

+There are 2 types of unions: `ad hoc union` and `"regular" unions`

+## Ad hoc unions

 Features:
-* Roslyn Analyzers and CodeFixes help the developers to implement the Discriminated Unions correctly
+* Roslyn Analyzers and CodeFixes help the developers to implement the unions correctly
 * Provides proper implementation of `Equals`, `GetHashCode`, `ToString` and equality comparison via `==` and `!=`
 * Switch-Case/Map
 * Renaming of properties